 - The ninth character is a check digit.

-- The eleventh digit about the location of the trailer manufacture.
+- The eleventh digit is about the location of the trailer manufacturer.

 - The next two digits are the model code.